-CTC – Cost to Company itself specifies that it comprises all the expenses, be it utilities, monthly salary, or monetary benefits, which the company spends on its employee.
-Moreover, CTC is not the employee’s net income; instead, it considers other additional services provided to an employee as livelihood necessities and security.
+CTC or annual CTC comprises all the expenses, be it utilities, salary, or monetary benefits, which the company spends on its employee.
+Moreover, CTC in salary is not the employee’s net income; instead, it considers other additional services provided to an employee as livelihood necessities and security.
 These additional benefits could be allowances, statutory additions, performance bonuses, gratuity, reimbursements, etc.

 Keeping the above thing in mind, the calculation formula of CTC structure for any employee would generally go as:

 CTC = Gross Pay + Statutory additions (PF + ESI + Bonus)

 In the above formula, the statutory additions are the employer’s contributions and not the employee, which we will look into as this article progresses.

 However, The confusion between gross salary and basic pay is often caused.
 The basic pay is the employee’s income before any additions and deductions.
 In contrast, the gross revenue combines the basic salary, allowances, and performance bonuses rewarded by the company.
 Here is an example of an employee’s income with bifurcation showing earnings and deductions before getting into deep.

 |EARNINGS (per month)||STATUTORY DEDUCTIONS (per month)||STATUTORY ADDITION(per month)|